ARoefer/rosvenv/README.md

 The overall workflow with ROSVENV remains the same. `createROSWS` creates a workspace, `activateROS` activates a workspace.
 Docker acts as a hidden layer in both cases.

-If you don't have ROS installed on your host system, `createROSWS` will assume that you mean to create a dockerized workspace.
-If you have ROS installed but still want to dockerize your workspace, you can pass the `--docker` option.
+To create a dockerized workspace pass the `--docker` option to `createROSWS`.
 By default `createROSWS` will use the `rosvenv:latest` image to do so.
 This is a basic image built on top of the `osrf/ros:noetic-desktop-full` image.
 The most important thing this small expansion does, is mirror your user details into the container so that you can work on your host system without creating weird file ownership issues.
 It also adds `venv` and other small tools like `git` that the base image is missing.

 You can also use custom images, but you should always base them on the `rosvenv:latest` image.
 To create a workspace with a custom image, pass the name of the image or the path to the `Dockerfile` to `--docker` like so: